abraunegg/onedrive/docs/Docker.md

 ```

 -   You will be asked to open a specific link using your web browser
--   login into your Microsoft Account and give the application the permission
+-   Login to your Microsoft Account and give the application the permission
 -   After giving the permission, you will be redirected to a blank page.
 -   Copy the URI of the blank page into the application.

+The onedrive monitor is configured to start with your host system.
 If your onedrive is working as expected, you can detach from the container with Ctrl+p, Ctrl+q.

 ### 4. Status, stop, and restart

-Check if monitor service is running
+Check if the monitor service is running

 ```bash
 docker ps -f name=onedrive